echasnovski/mini.nvim/readmes/mini-indentscope.md

     -- Useful to see incremental scopes with horizontal cursor movements. indent_at_cursor = true,

+    -- Maximum number of lines above or below within which scope is computed n_lines = 10000,

     -- Whether to first check input line to be a border of adjacent scope.
     -- Use it if you want to place cursor on function header to get scope of -- its body.